coronavirus Beaconsfield Town boss Gary Meakin

 Coronavirus battle: Beaconsfield Town on talent trail after lockdown

-boss Gary Meakin is looking forward to nurturing many more talented young players when the is over as the head of new youth development initiative.
+boss Gary Meakin is looking forward to nurturing many more talented young players when the crisis is over as the head of new youth development initiative.

 Meakin, pictured, is heading up a new Elite Development Center Programme being launched by the club this summer as director of coaching.